EmDuck/Gaming-PC-Building-Guide/PART PICKING.md

 ![image](https://i.pcmag.com/imagery/articles/06LiQJzDE1OdJcUdbgqwz1X-15..v1569470572.jpg)

+Part picking.
+It may seem simple at first, but there's a rabbit hole for this too.

-Ah yes, part picking.
-Such a simple yet controversial topic in the PC building community.
-You may ask, "Well, which part is the most important out of all of them?
-Which one should I dump all my cash on?"
-Well, sorry to be so straightforward, but every part is equally important.
+As a beginner, you may ask, "Which part is the most important?
+Which one should I spend most of my money on?"

+Well, every part is equally important.
 Each part plays an important role in your system, and skimping out on just one could make you regret it.

+If you want to listen to my rant about it, please click here.

 **How to pick your parts:** Ask Discord servers in their #build-help channels (don't be that fucker that spams #general with questions).
 Some active and reliable servers will be listed down here: